 Nobody wants to be expelled from school.
 It's bad for your future, rather humiliating, and your parents definitely won't be happy.
 For many students, nothing seems worse than doing something so bad they get kicked out of their school permanently.

 Then there's this student: Expulsion isn't as big a threat to them because it's already happened to them, often multiple times, for multiple reasons.
 If they're trying to avoid it, it's because it's such a common occurrence for them and they'd prefer to stay in school for once, rather than because they truly care about their classes.
 However, often times this is used to characterize the stereotypical "bad" boy or gal, who believes that School Is for Losers and wants to rebel just for the sake of rebellion, or just doesn't care about school.
 Occasionally the student is, instead, a Cloud Cuckoolander or just a bad luck magnet, whose oddities have created enough trouble to get them sent from school to school.
 Other times, they're acting out due to a difficult life, and this is the result.
 Whoever this character is, they are given this trait to mark them as someone who is a very poor, very trouble-making, student, even if they have good intentions.

 Sometimes a point is made about this character being such a bad student, other times it's referenced as backstory.
 What matters is that the character is at least mentioned as having been kicked out of several schools, and is used to emphasize their struggles with school, a particularly rebellious attitude, or both.
 In downplayed examples, the student may only be kicked from one school, but still has a struggling behavioral record and the expulsion history behind them.

-Compare/Contrast with Tragic Dropout.
+Compare/contrast with Tragic Dropout.
+When they were younger, they might have been a Babysitter's Nightmare.
 Might be a reason for a character becoming a New Transfer Student or the school's Token Rich Student, and may result in the character going to a Dustbin School or Military School.